Khoi-Ngo/FU_FINALCAPSTONE_BE/README.md

 docker-compose up --build
 ```

-- This builds the Docker images for `AISEA.ApiService.WebApi` and `AISEA.BgService.Worker`.
+- This builds the Docker images for `AISEA.ApiService.WebApi`
 - The Web API will be available at [http://localhost:5000](http://localhost:5000)
-- The Worker Service runs in the background and does not expose ports.

 **Stop Containers:**
 To stop the services: